-A Business Glossary differs from a Data Dictionary in that its focal point, Data Governance, goes beyond a Data Warehouse or database.
-A Business Glossary is a means of sharing internal vocabulary within an organization.
-Most Business Glossaries share certain characteristics such as standard Data Definitions and documentation of them; Clear definitions with explanation of exceptions, synonyms, or variants, as well as:
+A business glossary differs from a data dictionary in that its focal point, Data Governance, goes beyond a data warehouse or database.
+A business glossary is a means of sharing internal vocabulary within an organization.
+Most business glossaries share certain characteristics such as standard data definitions and documentation of them; clear definitions with an explanation of exceptions, synonyms, or variants, as well as:

-- Representative from core user groups required to give approval on terms.
+- Representatives from core user groups required to give approval on terms.

 - Draft definitions and type breakouts from subject area models able to be supplied.

 Other Definitions of a Business Glossary Include:

 - A framework to create, nurture, and promote a common vocabulary for an organization.
 (IBM)

 - A resource that defines terms across a business domain, providing an authoritative source for all business operations, including its Database Systems.
 (Michelle Knight)